 Confidence of age-interpretation: high

-At 139 m a conspicuous assemblage comprising the Rugospora-flexuosa/versabilis complex is encountered.
+At 139 m an assemblage comprising the Rugospora-flexuosa/versabilis complex is encountered.
 It is also characterized by a more diversified representation of the genus Grandispora, including G. cornuta.
 This is characteristic for the late Late Famennian VCo-Zone of Streel et al. (1987).
 Although poorly preserved and lean, a similar assemblage is encountered at 102 m.

 Sample 172 m